davidgetzen/Search/README.txt

 Sorry!
 No search results were found.
 Please enter your query (or type :quit to leave the program): "

+TEST TEN: Giving ":quit" to the querier.
+Expected output: The program should stop.

+Input: python query.py "title_file.txt" "docs_file.txt" "words_file.txt"
+Output: "Please enter your query (or type :quit to leave the program): :quit"

+We observe that the program stops.

 ***********************************
   QUERY RESULTS FOR SPECIAL CASES
 ***********************************